pchemguy/spec-kit/templates/prespec-analysis.md

 #### Analysis Protocol

+You MUST:

+- run every analysis session from scratch;
+- ignore any prior similar analyses available from global or project context.

+You MUST NOT:

+- finalize the analysis prematurely;
+- take advantage in this session of any prior similar analyses.

 ##### Phase 1 — Exploration and Decomposition

 First, analyze the target system and guide the user through decomposition.